tanho63/tanho.ca/content/posts/recs/index.md

 - [Derek Sivers: How To Do What You Love And Make Good Money](https://sive.rs/balance), blog post with audio recording (4 min read/listen)
-	- This is the advice I share when folks ask me about getting their dream job and making a career from sports analytics or other hobbies.
-Advice I used early on, and then somewhat discarded by joining Zelus, but it served me super well and arguably _got_ me the job at Zelus.
+	- This is the advice I share when folks ask me about getting their dream job and making a career from sports analytics or other hobbies - you don't need to force sports analytics to be both your livelihood and your art!
+The dream job that does both may or may not come along, but you can be happy in both career and art without it.
 Part of a larger book, [Hell Yeah or No](https://sive.rs/n), which is also very worth reading (~$15).
 - [Austin Kleon: Show Your Work](https://austinkleon.com/show-your-work/), short book (~$15)
   - The book I share when people ask me how to build their public portfolio and personal networks: share something small every day without being human spam, teach